-Prior to performing assessments, you are required to attend a one hour briefing session via teleconference.
-The purpose of this session is to familiarise you with the:
+Prior to performing assessments, Assessors are required to attend a two hour briefing session in person or via teleconference.
+The purpose of this session is to familiarise Assessors with the:

 - > Tools and resources that are available to them including the online scoring system - > Content of the call for proposals including the structure of the proposal form and the assessment criteria - > Key changes to the process for the current round.